 The foundation of every chart you make with Vizzlo is your data.
 In this article we cover how your data needs to look like to be interpreted without problems.
-We are constantly working on making uploading data as easy as possible.
+We are constantly working on making the process of uploading data as easy as possible.

 Once the data was uploaded, you can edit it in the spreadsheet or in the chart editor, see our article Editing and adding data.

-We will show you 3 ways to get your data into Vizzlo:
+We will show you 3 ways to import your data into Vizzlo: